 It is expected that SBV will stimulate a strong immune response; as such, infected animals will be unlikely to suffer from subsequent ill effects and will not normally give birth to further deformed offspring.
-Being a relatively newly identified virus there is inevitable uncertainty as regards the precise effects.Back to top
+Uncertainty remains as regards the precise effects.Back to top

 What happens when a suspect animal is found?

 Whilst this is not a notifiable disease, you are advised and requested to contact your veterinary surgeon if you encounter cases of cattle newborns or foetuses that are stillborn, malformed or are showing symptoms of nervous disease and you suspect SBV.
 Veterinary surgeons should then contact the Animal and Plant Health Agency (APHA) if they suspect SBV.Back to top

 What happens if the disease is confirmed?

 Details of premises with suspected or confirmed disease are treated as confidential and will not be made public.
 SBV is not a notifiable disease so there are no movement restrictions.

 For suspected disease in live newborns, dependent upon the severity of the symptoms, your veterinary surgeon is likely to insist on euthanasia to prevent any further suffering.